rsk27/rsk27/README.md

-# Hi there, I'm Raghav S kumar 👋
+# Hi there, I'm Raghav

 Welcome to my GitHub profile!
 I'm a passionate Mechanical Engineer with interests in Robotics, Space Applications, Machine learning, AI and Deep learning.
 Here you can find some of my projects and contributions in these areas.
 Feel free to explore and connect.